 - Unlimited FREE Train Rides (May-October)

-- Invitations to FREE member events such as Holiday Horse-Drawn Carriage Rides and the Friends Annual Meeting & Program
+- Invitations to FREE member events such as the Autumn Friends Annual Program & Meeting

 - 10% discount in the Museum Store

 - Recognition in Newsletter